danielsantil/danielsantil.github.io/content/about.md

 Of course, I love challenges — whether it's developing something from scratch or connecting some obscure legacy system with whatever modern solution is required.
 Count me in!

 Beyond software development, I'm passionate about music and play the guitar.
 I've participated in multiple musical projects with some of the leading Christian artists in Latin America.
-I'm also proud to have co-founded and currently run a record label company based in Miami.
+I'm also proud to have co-founded and currently run a record label company.

 I love traveling, meeting new people, and immersing myself in different cultures.
 These experiences continue to shape both my personal and professional perspectives.